erezsh/runtype/docs/dispatch.md

 ### What is multiple-dispatch?

-Multiple-dispatch is a state-of-the-art technique for structuring code, that complements object-oriented programming.
+Multiple-dispatch is an advanced technique for structuring code, that complements object-oriented programming.

 Unlike in OOP, where the type of the "object" (or: first argument) is always what determines the dispatch, in multiple-dispatch all the arguments decide together, according the idea of specificity: The more specific classes (i.e. subclasses) get picked before the more abstract ones (i.e. superclasses).